 Music and the Brain: Why Music Makes a Difference

 As I researched different ways to help Brandon learn, I discovered that he, like so many children, loved and responded to music.
-So, I used musical games, rhymes, and songs to help him learn.
-I played classical music for him while he was doing homework, and I taught him the piano.
+So, I used different forms of music to help him learn:

 I was convinced that parts of his brain, rather than malfunctioning, were in need of the kind of exercise that one gets from studying a musical instrument.
 It was true—music became the catalyst for him to learn and process information.
 Music is a vital part of the learning process for all children (learning disabled or not).